clairelua/euler/README.md

-# euler
+# Claire's Euler Projects

-Solutions for Euler Project.
+Going from programming idiot to python whiz